 The number of people claiming JSA is lower in High Peak than in the East Midlands region and country as a whole.
+The figures have fallen in High Peak since tha last monitoring period reflecting national trends.

 Contextual Indicator 9- Number of people commuting out of the Borough source www.neighbourhoodstatistics.gov.uk